ankaAR/bestiario5e/_creatures/giant-rat-diseased.md

 ### Acciones

-***Bite.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
-Impacto: 4 (1d4 + 2) piercing damage.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
+Impacto: 4 (1d4 + 2) puntos de daño perforante.
 If the target is a creature, it must succeed on a DC 10 Constitution saving throw or contract a disease.
 Until the disease is cured, the target can't regain hit points except by magical means, and the target's hit point maximum decreases by 3 (1d6) every 24 hours.
 If the target's hit point maximum drops to 0 as a result of this disease, the target dies.